Debugging Part Two: make it fail, show you’re in control

 It’s surprisingly common to see people make changes which may not be having any real effect on the system.
 Often in complex systems or when responsibility isn’t clear, one engineer may find themselves making a change which might have the desired effect.
 Or, equally, it might have no effect at all.

-If this happens for a few minutes, it can be funny but I’ve seen programmers (especially tired programmers) realise that after hours of debugging nothing has changed because their changes were having no effect.
+It can seem funny in the first few minutes, but I’ve seen programmers (especially tired programmers) realise that after hours of debugging nothing has changed because their changes were having no effect.

-Even in programmers who have years of experience, they can find themselves making small changes to configuration files or included libraries or devices only to notice… nothing.
+Even programmers who have years of experience can find themselves making small changes to configuration files or included libraries or devices only to notice… nothing.
 I’ve seen programmers change the version of a library, or tweak the build files or any number of other guesses but nothing changes.